Kegerator Foams Too Much: Renny's Quick Fixes for the Perfect Pour

 Over-carbonation can cause excessive foam in beer.
 This is often a result of setting the CO2 pressure too high.
 Ideally, the pressure should be between 10-12 PSI, as suggested in guidelines on how to reduce beer foam in a kegerator.
 To fix this issue:

-• It may also be necessary to depressurize the keg if the carbonation level is higher than recommended for the beer being served.
+- Depressurizing the keg may also be necessary if the beer's carbonation level is higher than recommended.

 Addressing Foamy or Flat Beer